Tag: recent news

 Congratulations to Justin Rectenwald a graduate student in Biochemistry and Biophysics, who was awarded the Diane Harris Leadership Award for exemplary public service.

-Installation of a Thermo Scientific Talos Arctica 200 Kv cryo-transmission electron microscope (cryo-TEM) is nearly complete in the Glaxo Research Building at the University of North Carolina at Chapel Hill.
-Once functioning this summer, this $3-million instrument will bring exciting new capabilities to researchers across the university and others in the RTP area.
-The Talos Artica will be the centerpiece of the new cryoEM core facility, directed by Joshua Strauss, PhD, assistant professor in the department of biochemistry and biophysics.
+$3-million instrument will bring exciting new capabilities to researchers across the university and others in the RTP area.
+The Talos Artica will be the centerpiece of the new cryoEM core facility, directed by Joshua Strauss, PhD.

 The lab of William Marzluff, PhD, UNC Kenan Distinguished Professor of Biochemistry & Biophysics will collaborate with Cell Microsystems on gene editing projects to speed up the use of CRISPR workflows in lab experiments.